-Policy Drivers for NOAA International Engagement (Current as of September 1, 2014)1
+Policy Drivers for NOAA International Engagement

 The directives and planning documents catalogued in this digest of policy drivers for NOAA's international engagement offer a set of instructions that guide efforts and activities for the accomplishment of various aspects of NOAA's mission and goals.
 The digest has three subdivisions.